haddocking/haddock3/docs/continuing_runs.md

 In this case, the `--restart` option takes the value `6` because we want to continue the run from step 6, the new `mdref` step.

-# Editing and expanding a previous run from a given step
+# Editing and extending a previous run from a given step

+Following the same rationale from the previous example, we can edit and/or extend a completed run using the `--restart` flag.
+This functionality is helpful to add simulations, scoring, clustering, or analysis not initially considered but that are now required on top of already finished runs.

-Following the same rationale from the previous example, we can edit and expand a previous run.
-For that, edit the original configuration file by altering (add/edit/remove) the information for the new modules you want to execute.
-For example, delete steps `4_` onwards and perform a `mdref` only.
-You should delete the parameters for those modules in the original configuration file and replace them by the parameters for a `mdref` execution.
-In the newly edited configuration file, the`mdref` is now the `4_` module, so you should restart from four.
+To extend or edit a run, you must edit the original configuration file (or a copy of it) by altering (add/edit/remove) the information for the original and new modules you want to execute.
+Taking the original example in this documentation page, delete steps `4_` onwards and replace them with a single `mdref` step.
+The `mdref` is now the `4_` module in the newly edited configuration file, so the `haddock3` command should have the `--restart` flag starting at `4`.
+Remember, HADDOCK3's module order numbering is 0-indexed.

 ```
-haddock3 edit-config-file.cfg --restart 4
+haddock3 edited-config-file.cfg --restart 4
 ```

-This setup would result in:
+With this setup, once the run completes, the run directory will show as follows:

 ```
 0_topoaa/